Payment request formats

 Allows for invoices to offer withdrawals with optional minimum and maximum amounts.

 This identifier builds on top of LNURL-Pay and introduces the familiar format of email addresses as identifiers.

-Each request format has its own unique approach to bundle payment information for transmission.
+Each request format has its own unique approach to bundling payment information for transmission.
 Unique are Lightning addresses, which are easily readable and memorizable by users.

 Lightning invoice (BOLT 11)

 Lightning node ID

 Next, we will learn about the different private key schemes used to secure your bitcoin.